 18. Eat Batter Fluffy Flaps

 Eat WHAT?
 Yep, it’s a real thing, but it isn’t what you think it is.
-BFF sell delicious pancakes, so visit for the funny photograph and stay for the great food and coffee.
+BFF sell delicious pancakes, so visit for the funny photo and stay for the great food and coffee.
 Equally as exciting is the ice cream store a few doors down, named ‘Fanny’.
 Oddly enough their slogan is “Taste the difference.”
 Find out about Batter Fluffy Flaps here.

 19. Eat great Italian food

-Visit Trattoria Pizzeria Cugini in Club Street for excellent Italian food.
+Visit Trattoria Pizzeria Cugini on Club Street for excellent Italian food.
 Start with a shared pizza, then try the absolutely fantastic ravioli and finish it all off with one of their yummy desserts and a cheeky limoncello.
 Find out about Trattoria Pizzeria Cugini here.

 20. Have a gin and tonic ‘on tap’

 After your Italian dinner, walk (or roll) around the corner to Oxwell & Co for a gin and tonic on tap.
-Yep, that’s right, this very cool bar has its house made G & T on tap!
+Yep, that’s right, this very cool bar has its house-made G & T on tap!
 Stop in for a drink or three and unwind in the cosy and cool interior.
 Find out about Oxwell & Co here.

 21. Visit a wet market